There are presently no open calls for submissions.

-Granta accepts submissions between October 1 and March 31.
-Submissions will close over the Christmas holidays.
-Please submit in only one category at a time.
+Multiple submissions will not be read.
+Please submit only one story or essay.
+For poetry, please submit a single document of no more than three poems.
 Fiction, non-fiction, poetry and art will be considered for both our print and online editions, unless you specifically state otherwise in your cover letter.
-We remain open to submissions of photography and art year-round.

 We only publish original material, i.e. first-ever publication.
 We cannot run a piece that has already appeared on the web or elsewhere in print.
 We can, however, publish an original translation if the work has previously appeared in another language.
 We have no set maximum length or minimum length, though most of our submissions are between 3,000-6,000 words.